-A steel (4340 alloy) specimen with a 12.7 mm \times 12.7 mm cross-section was designed to exhibit a nonlinear response when subjected to an impulsive loading (Fig. 2).
-Preliminary finite element analysis (FEA) was used to ensure that a natural frequency of the beam sensitive to vortex shedding would be active near the anticipated vortex shedding frequencies.
+A steel (4340 alloy) specimen with a $12.7 \times 12.7 \text{ mm}^2$ cross-section was designed to exhibit a nonlinear response when subjected to an impulsive loading (Fig. 2).
+Finite element analysis (FEA) was used to ensure that a natural frequency of the beam sensitive to vortex shedding would be active near the anticipated vortex shedding frequencies.
 The model consists of a back plate containing two threaded interfaces on raised flanges.
-These bolts connect to a flange on a thin 'C-shaped' shell.
+These bolts connect to a flange on a thin shell.
 The pressure loading on the faces of the shell is transferred through to the internal bolted joint, causing a localized strain and slip that is nonlinear depending on the input loading.
 Further, rotation of the shell about this joint can occur under asymmetric loading imposed by vortex shedding.
 The pressure is measured using PSP on all three of the painted shell faces of Fig. 2.
-DIC is measured on the front face visible by both cameras.
+DIC is measured only on the front face visible by both cameras.

-The back plate of the beam is connected directly to the shock tube using UNF 1/4"-28 bolted connections, torqued to 100 in-lbs.
-This torque level was verified to be sufficient to prevent measurable slippage of this bolted connection during the experiment.
-The internal bolts are UNF #3-56, torqued to 8.0 ± 0.5 inch-pounds.
+The back plate of the beam is connected directly to the shock tube using UNF $1/4\text{-}28$ bolted connections, torqued to 100 in-lbs.
+This was verified to be a sufficient torque level to prevent measurable slippage of this bolted connection during the experiment.
+The internal bolts are UNF #3-56, torqued to $8.0 \pm 0.5$ inch-pounds.
 The intent was to have the back plate be essentially rigid; however, as discussed subsequently, the structural dynamics of the back plate do affect the interaction.
 The shell piece is 2.5 mm shorter than the back plate, preventing contact between the shell and the shock tube walls as the shell undergoes motion.